-But just like people, often what clients want to see actually merge out in their templates can be a lot more diverse.
-This article will look at how to extract the respective value and text options from a multi field so that you can then apply them in all the varying ways clients want to see, without using static long-hand code approaches.
+This quick xplain will look at how to extract the respective value and text options from a multi field so that you can then apply them in new and exciting ways but especially ways that avoid the need for hard coding.

 Text and Values

 Multi fields and Choice fields require both a ‘value’ and ‘text‘ input for each item added to the field.

 You can see the respective breakdown on the image below:

 Text items are what is always displayed on the interface and in your outputs – think of it as the client friendly part of the field.

 Value is the behind the scenes data that the system actually relies on.
 Generally, you can change text aspects of a field – as long as the values remain the same – without consequence (templates, config pending) but changing the values will actually have an impact on things like interface conditioning or the linking and of course your xmerge.

 In xmerge both of these are extractable by just adding .value or .text at the end of the field.

 However as the name suggestions, multi-fields can have multiple selections and you will find applying the above logic to these fields produces some messy results.
 Therefore, we need to do a bit more tweaking to get that sweet sweet client friendly text output.